vikashask/MEAN-Interview-Question/css/css-basic.md

 ## Overlapping Elements
     When elements are positioned, they can overlap other elements.
-    The z-index property specifies the stack order of an element (which element should be placed in front of, or behind).
-    An element can have a positive or negative stack order:
+    Z-index property specifies the stack order of an element (which element should be placed in front of, or behind) An element can have a positive or negative stack order:

 ## CSS Overflow